hsivonen/encoding_rs/README.md

 above, and you are prepared _to have to revise your configuration when updating Rust_, you should enable this feature.
 Otherwise, please _do not_ enable this feature.

+Note that starting with Rust 1.96, there's a [bug](https://github.com/rust-lang/stdarch/issues/2208) that causes extra instructions to be emitted for converting from UTF-16 to UTF-8 or from UTF-16 to Latin1 on x86_64 and x86, so it makes sense to avoid Rust versions from 1.96 until the fix for the bug.

 Used by Firefox.